Research in Teacher Education: Cass School of Education and Communities

 The University of East London's, Cass School of Education and Communities is located in the Stratford (London) campus.
 The building was opened by Cherie Blair in 2009 who in her opening speech stated, "I believe the Sir John Cass School of Education will be a catalyst for major change in the education landscape across London".
 The Cass School of Education and Communities is supported by, and bears the name of, the Sir John Cass Foundation, a London based charity that supports education participation and achievement.
 Academic taught programmes are offered at undergraduate and postgraduate level and include courses in early childhood, language and diversity, multilingualism, teacher education, race and community, youth and community, learning and teaching, comparative education, professional education and social work.
 The school also supports research in these areas.

-Initial Teacher Education at UEL
+Initial teacher training (ITT) programmes

 The Cass School of Education and Communities offers initial teacher training (ITT) programmes for Primary, Secondary and Post-Compulsory phases.
 The initial teacher education teams work in partnership with schools in the east London area but this also extends into other London boroughs and out into the Home Counties.
 They offer initial teacher training for secondary school teacher subject specialists in a variety of curriculum areas.
 Subject knowledge enhancement courses are also offered.
 Primary ITT programmes include the Post Graduate Certificate in Primary Education (PGCE).
 This programme is also offered with specialisms in Modern Languages, English, English as an Additional Language, Maths and Special Educational Needs.